 At St Luke’s, we want our children to develop a love of reading and a good knowledge of a range of authors.

 Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Letters and Sounds phonics scheme.
 Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases of Letters and Sounds.
-This is complimented by whole class reading sessions, which offer our pupils the chance to discuss a high-quality text, therefore being given the opportunity to participate in meaningful talk.
+In Year 2, this is complimented by The Literacy Company's Pathways to Spell.

 Using The Literacy Company's Pathways to Read scheme, Whole Class Guided Reading lessons take place in KS2.
 Teaching reading to the whole-class means that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote (Crosby, DM).